hsvgbkhgbv/Thermostat-assisted-continuously-tempered-Hamiltonian-Monte-Carlo-for-Bayesian-learning/README.md

 We have done three experiments based on MLP, CNN and RNN.
 All of tasks are classifications.

 The task of MLP is on EMNIST.
 The task of CNN is on CIFAR-10.
-The task of LSTM is on Fashion-MNIST.
+The task of RNN is on Fashion-MNIST.

 In experiments, we assign random labels to 0%, 20% and 30% of each batch of training data respectively so as to constitute a noisy training environment.